kochetkovae/commit-koch/configs/README.md

 API Serverless Event Sourcing Kafka Lambda Functions Containerization Parallel Processing Cloud Big Data Load Testing Don't be afraid to give up the good to go for the great.
 Optimization Artificial Intelligence Success is how high you bounce when you hit bottom.
 Deployment Containerization Stay hungry, stay foolish.
 CI/CD Success usually comes to those who are too busy to be looking for it.
 The only way to do great work is to love what you do.
 Parallel Processing RabbitMQ Logging JavaScript
 Scalability Great things never come from comfort zones.
 Virtual Machines Firewalls Edge Computing Agile Difficult roads often lead to beautiful destinations.
 Success is not in what you have, but who you are.
 Parallel Processing If you can dream it, you can do it.
 Cloud
+Testing Cloud Success is not in what you have, but who you are.
+Event Sourcing Content Delivery Network Distributed Systems A/B Testing